xyecoding/My_Diary/topics/Office_Automation.md

 # Do not waste your time and energy on trivial things.
-Write elegant scripts to process them
+Write elegant scripts to process them automatically

 ## What is Office Automation